hannes-sistemica/traefik-dynamic/README.md

 #### Docker Compose Example

-Here's how to configure Traefik with our config server in Docker Compose:
+Here's how to configure Traefik with our config server in Docker Compose (this is only an example, make sure to not expose username/passwords!):

 ```yaml
 version: '3.8'